 The method proposed by Wong \etal was later applied in the study of circuit degradation under accelerated stress conditions by Stott \etal \cite{dfmm-swsc, damf-swc}.
 The authors implemented multiple CUTs on a pair of Cyclone III FPGAs, which could be measured using the TP method and allowed to be electrically stressed by an input signal.
-Environmental stress with an ageing acceleration factor of \(180 \times\) was applied to the chips by means of elevated temperature and core voltage, which sped up the NBTI process.
+Environmental stress with an ageing acceleration factor of \(180 \) was applied to the chips by means of elevated temperature and core voltage, which sped up the NBTI process.
 Additionally, the CUT was subjected to electrical stress by controlling its switching activity through the input signals, which triggered NBTI, TDDB, and HCI degradation mechanisms.
-Their experiments revealed a circuit speed reduction of up to 15\% by the end of the test schedule and that stress conditions degraded stronger LUTs than interconnects.
+Their experiments revealed a circuit speed reduction of up to 15\% by the end of the test schedule.
+This stress conditions degraded LUTs stronger than interconnects.
 Moreover, the method was verified against a RO-based (see \autoref{subsec:fpga-ro}) frequency measurement.

-\paragraph{Discussion} Measuring changes in the TP of a CUT's output allows for detecting its maximum operational frequency.
-Unlike ROs (\autoref{subsec:fpga-ro}), this method measures the propagation delay of the FPGA using existing circuits, so the evaluation of the impact on the application is more direct.
-This technique has the advantage of being implementable with common resources and only requires a controllable clock signal.
-On the other hand, the method needs injecting precise test vectors, which depend on the CUT and need to be stored or consistently generated.
-Moreover, as custom inputs are needed, this technique affects the system's operation and can only be implemented offline during a testing period.
+\paragraph{Discussion} Measuring changes in the TP of a CUT output allows for detecting its maximum operational frequency.
+Unlike ROs (\autoref{subsec:fpga-ro}), this method measures the propagation delay of the FPGA using existing circuits, so the evaluation of the impact of BTI and HCI processes on the application is more direct.
+On the one hand, this technique has the advantage of being implementable with common resources and only requires a controllable clock signal.
+On the other hand, it requires injecting precise test vectors, which depend on the CUT and need to be stored or consistently generated.
+Moreover, as custom inputs are needed, this technique affects the system operation and can only be implemented during a testing period.